Hazell Dean: Gay following

 After the success of "Searchin'", Dean made her LGBT club debut at Heaven in London in 1983 and has subsequently enjoyed a large LGBT following.
 Acknowledging the support she has received from the LGBT community throughout her career, Dean frequently performed at LGBT Pride events both in the UK and abroad.
 On 29 August 2021, after 38 years, Dean played her last Pride performance in Hastings, where she also announced her retirement from live shows.

 Personal life

+Dean is an out lesbian who has been in a long-term relationship since 1991 and has been in a civil partnership since 2005.
+Her daughter was born in December 2004.
 Dean has a sister and an older brother who still live in their birthplace in Essex.

-Hazell Dean has been in a long-term relationship since 1991 and has been in a civil partnership since 2005.
-Her daughter was born in December 2004.
+Dean has spoken out against prejudice aimed at the trans community.
+Dean is a patron of Pride in Surrey and, in 2021, donated her memorabilia collection to the Bishopsgate Institute in London.